Core Web Vitals and Website Performance Impact on SEO

 In our recent post, How to Measure Your Website Speed, we looked at a couple of the tools to quickly measure your Largest Contentful Paint (LCP) and First Input Delay (FID).
 The Lighthouse reports built into Chrome developer tools (or GTMetrix, which is the same data) are likely the easiest way to see your results.

-Cumulative Layout Shift (CLS) comes down to having a conscientious front-end developer working on your website.
-You’ve likely experienced CLS when a page is downloading and something shifts — like an image loads then scales oddly, buttons move, that kind of thing.
-Sites with heavy ad placements often suffer from this.
+You’ve likely experienced Cumulative Layout Shift (CLS) when a page is downloading and something shifts — like an image loads then scales oddly, buttons move, that kind of thing.
+It can create a poor user experience for visitors.
+Websites with heavy ad placements often suffer from this.
+According to Google, there are five reasons why CLS happens on websites.

 Another place to see how your site is performing is the Google Search Console, where a new section for Core Web Vitals has been added.
 Data for this report comes from the Chrome User Experience Report.
 This reflects actual usage data on your website from users around the world.